 In parallel, the ground-truth clean target speech is encoded by a neural audio codec with RVQ, producing a coarse discrete representation \(\textbf{D}_\text{n}\):

 where \textbf{s} denotes the clean target speech and \(\mathcal{Q}(\cdot)\) represents the codec encoder.

 In the generative module, the generative block takes the discriminative output \(\textbf{D}_\text{o}\) as a conditional input and leverages generative modeling to reconstruct a refined target speech representation.
-During training, the generative block is supervised using the codec representation \(\textbf{D}_\text{o}\), and the final output \(\textbf{G}_\text{o}\) is generated as:
+The final output \(\textbf{G}_\text{o}\) is generated as:

 where \(\mathcal{G}(\cdot)\) denotes the generative reconstruction function.
 At inference time, only \(\textbf{D}_\text{o}\) is required, and the generative block produces the enhanced target speech output \(\textbf{G}_\text{o}\).